Why use a runaway truck ramp?

 You will generally see runaway truck ramps at the end of a straight decline, before a turn or intersection.
 There are several types of truck ramps.
 A Gravity Escape Ramp is a variety seen in the mountains, where the gravel ramp rises steeply to cause quick deceleration.
 A Sand Pile escape ramp is a smaller ramp of piled on the sand, used for lesser grades.
 An Arrester Bed is used on even lower grades and runs adjacent to the road.
 You may also rarely see a Mechanical-arrestor Escape ramp, which uses steel nets to slow a truck.

-If a truck does have to use the escape ramp, it’s a one-way trip, with a tow and a fine to get back out.
+If your truck does have to use the escape ramp, it’s a one-way trip, with a tow and a fine to get back out.
 Trucks can also take damage using the ramp, or even roll to the side after stopping.
-For these reasons (along with their lives), most truckers exercise caution when driving on steep grades.
+For these reasons (along with their lives), most truckers (and you!) should exercise caution when driving on steep grades.

 If you’re in the market for a non-runaway truck, browse our excellent selection right here on our site!